 8.4.
 CTS Record of Observations and Handling.
-All CTS captures, relocations, and observations by the Designated Biologist(s) shall include the following documented information: the date, time, and location of each occurrence using Global Positioning System (GPS) technology; the name of the party that actually identified the CTS; circumstances of the incident; the general condition and health of each individual; any diagnostic markings, sex, age (juvenile or adult); actions undertaken; and habitat description.
-Permittee shall also submit this information to the CNDDB as per COA CNDDB Observations.
-This information
+All CTS captures, relocations, and observations by the Designated Biologist(s) shall include the following documented information: the date, time, and location of each occurrence using Global Positioning System (GPS) technology; the name of the party that actually identified the CTS; circumstances of the incident; the general condition and health of each individual; any diagnostic markings, sex, age (juvenile or adult); actions

-- should also be included in the Quarterly Compliance (COA Quarterly Compliance Report) and Annual Status Reports (COA Annual Status Report). - 8.5.
+- undertaken; and habitat description.
+Permittee shall also submit this information to the CNDDB as per Condition of Approval CNDDB Observations.
+This information should also be included in the Quarterly Compliance Report and Annual Status Report. - 8.5.
 Dry Season Work.
-Ground-disturbing activities within or immediately adjacent (within 250 feet) to potential CTS breeding habitat shall not occur until the pools are dry, unless surveys are conducted to demonstrate the absence of Covered Species eggs or larvae in these pools. - 8.6.
+Ground-disturbing activities within 250 feet of potential of known CTS aquatic breeding habitat shall not occur until the pools are dry, unless surveys are conducted by a CTS Designated Biologist(s) to demonstrate the absence of Covered Species eggs, larvae, or metamorphs in these pools and CDFW subsequently provides written approval to do so. - 8.6.
 Fieldwork Code of Practice.
 To ensure that disease is not conveyed between Work Areas by the Designated Biologist(s) or Designated Monitors(s), the Fieldwork Code of Practice developed by the Declining Amphibian Populations Task Force (see Attachment 3) shall be followed at all times.
 The Designated Biologist(s) or Designated Monitor(s) may substitute a bleach solution (0.5 to 1.0 cup of bleach to 1.0 gallon of water) for the ethanol solution.
 Care shall be taken so that all traces of the disinfectant are removed before entering the next aquatic habitat. - 8.7.
 Rain Forecast.
 The Designated Biologist and Permittee shall monitor the National Weather Service 72-hour forecast for the Project Area.
 If a 50 percent or greater chance of rainfall is predicted within 72 hours, Permittee shall cease all Covered Activities in all Work Areas where initial ground or vegetation disturbance has yet to occur until no further rain is forecast.
 Work may continue 24 hours after the rain ceases and there is no precipitation in the 72-hour forecast.
-Work Areas that have already been previously disturbed and surrounded by exclusion fence may continue Covered Activities during rainfall events.
+Work Areas that have already been previously disturbed and surrounded by exclusion fencing that is in effective condition and being properly maintained (see Conditions of Approval Exclusion Fencing and Exclusion Fence Installation) may continue Covered Activities during rainfall events.